charlielito/daily-life-tracker/README.md

 5. AI calculates macros automatically using Google Gemini (enhanced with image analysis)
 6. **Water Calculation**: AI estimates water content in milliliters from food/drinks
 7. **Usage Increment**: System tracks AI usage for billing (new!)
+8. **Save Meals**: Users can save any meal entry to a personal library for quick reuse (new!)
+9. **Quick Logging**: Click saved meals to instantly create entries without AI recalculation
-8. User can edit/delete entries with full form modal
+10. User can edit/delete entries with full form modal
-9. User can view daily summary with macro totals including water intake
+11. User can view daily summary with macro totals including water intake
-10. Recent meals shown with calculated nutrition info, water content, and thumbnails
+12. Recent meals shown with calculated nutrition info, water content, and thumbnails

 ### Intestinal Health Flow
 1. Navigate to "Health Monitoring" from dashboard or `/health`